Zaghouan

 Situated on a low ridge of the Dorsale Mountains, the town has a mild climate and presents a green aspect.
 Cold water from here was taken by the Zaghouan Aqueduct to Carthage.
 The town is famous for its roses, originally cultivated by Muslim refugees from Spain in the seventeenth century.
 The town is located around 60 km due south of Tunis and around 50 km inland (west) from the Gulf of Hammamet and has an estimated population of around 20,837 (2014).
 It is the capital of the Zaghouan Governorate.

 On the mountain south of the city is the Roman Water Temple Djebel Zaghouan (Temple de Eaux), source of an aqueduct which used to take water to the city of Carthage over 100 km away.
 The ruins here are illustrated in Fisher's Drawing Room Scrap Book, 1840, as 'Temple and Fountain of Zagwhan', the painting being by Sir Greenville Temple with a poetical illustration by Letitia Elizabeth Landon.

 Ecclesiastical history

+Etymology

+The etymology of "Zaghouan" is thought to derive from the Andalusian Arabic إِسْطَوَان (Isṭawán), which in turn comes from the Arabic أُسْطُوَانَة (usṭuwānah) meaning 'pillar'.
+This origin is linked to the settlement of Andalusian Moors in the area at the beginning of the 17th century.
+In Spanish, the term zaguán refers to a hallway or vestibule, typically serving as a transitional space between the exterior and interior of a building.

-Zagwan is the presumed site of the Ancient city of Zica, which was among the many of sufficient importance in the Roman province of Africa Proconsularis to become a suffragan diocese of the Metropolitan of Carthage, in the papal sway, yet was to fade completely, probably at the seventh century advent of Islam.
+However, Zaghouan is the presumed site of the ancient city of Zica or Ziqua, which may have been the source of the modern name.
+The city was among the many of sufficient importance in the Roman province of Africa Proconsularis to become a suffragan diocese of the Metropolitan of Carthage, in the papal sway, yet was to fade completely, probably at the seventh century advent of Islam.